 Tea first arrived in the UK in the seventeenth century.
 In the late eighteenth century black tea became more popular than green tea, a habit which prompted us to start splashing milk into our daily cuppas.
 In the nineteenth century imports of Indian tea overtook imports of Chinese tea.
 We brewed tea in teapots, used tea strainers to filter out the leaves, and sipped our cups of tea.
 Things remained unchanged from then until the mid twentieth century when a new innovation radically transformed our tea-drinking habits forever – the invention of the teabag.

-Did you know that teabags are only around 80% paper fibre?
+Did you know that most teabags are only around 80% paper fibre?
 They also contain heat-resistant polypropylene.
 What’s that?
 It’s a plastic.
-That’s right, teabags are made with plastic and are not fully biodegradable.
+That’s right, the majority of teabags are made with plastic and are not fully biodegradable.

 If you think that’s bad, the paper portion of teabags often contain epichlorohydrin, a compound used as a pesticide.
 Epichlorhydrine becomes active when in contact with hot water.
 This pesticide is known to cause infertility, it can harm your immune system, and it causes cancer in animals.
 When you put plastic teabags in boiling water, toxins are released into the tea.
 This is why many countries have banned some plastics from being used in baby bottles.
 The more you drink tea made with plastic teabags, the more likely you are to experience health issues as a result.